So, you want to haul dangerous goods?

 Not only are dangerous goods drivers required to be professional drivers behind the wheel, they must also be product-handling and equipment experts.
 There’s a shared sense of responsibility for safety from the top to the bottom, and Trimac is not unique within the trucking industry in this regard.

 Following the Lac-Megantic tragedy, Ed Burkhardt, chairman of the now-bankrupt railway that caused the catastrophe, gallingly shifted the blame to his employees.
-“I wasn’t the guy who didn’t set the brakes on the train,” he told media, while also complaining about the toll the disaster took on his personal finances.
+“I wasn’t the guy who didn’t set the brakes on the train,” he told media.
+To decide trucking needs rail-type changes imposed on it because of an isolated incident would be like assuming, from Burkhardt’s egregious comments, that the entire rail industry shares a similarly cavalier attitude towards safety.
+These types of generalizations must be avoided unless clear supporting evidence is provided.